inductiva/inductiva/docs/simulators/DualSPHysics.md

 - `isosurface`: to generate VTK files with the isosurfaces of the fluid;
 - `measuretool`: to generate CSV files with measurements of the fluid properties.

-For an extensive list of commands please check the DualSPHysics [documentation](https://dual.sphysics.org/).
-For the API, you can passed them in lower case and we will handle the rest for you!
+For an extensive list of commands, please refer to the DualSPHysics [documentation](https://dual.sphysics.org/).
+You can pass the API commands in lowercase, and we will handle the rest for you!

 ## Example